Using server-side SDK to access CloudBase

 const {

-openId, // WeChat openId, empty if not logged in via WeChat authorization
+openId, // WeChat openId, empty if not authorized via WeChat

-appId, // WeChat appId, empty if not logged in via WeChat authorization
+appId, // WeChat appId, empty if not authorized via WeChat

-customUserId // developer-defined unique user id, empty for non-custom login
+customUserId // Developer-defined user unique id, empty if not using custom login

 } = userInfo;

-When invoking cloud functions from the Mini Program side, developers can use the getWXContext method provided by wx-server-sdk to obtain the context of each call (appid
+When calling a cloud function from the mini program side, developers can use the getWXContext method provided by wx-server-sdk within the cloud function to obtain the context of each call (appid, openid, etc.), without the need to maintain a complex authentication mechanism, and thus obtain a trusted user login state (openid).

 Example Code